dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.23/_index.md

-When a user chooses to change a physician on a physician query after it is sent, the other fields on the query will also be open to editing the original query will retrain oringal text and can be found in the query list as “Cancelled”
+When a user chooses to change a physician on a physician query after it is sent, the other fields on the query will also be open to editing the original query will retrain oringal text and can be found in the query list as “Canceled”

 ### CACTWO-4765 (Enhancement)